Megacity: Homelessness

 Megacities often have significant numbers of homeless people.
 The actual legal definition of homelessness varies from country to country, or among different entities or institutions in the same country or region.

 In 2002, research showed that children and families were the largest growing segment of the homeless population in the United States, and this has presented new challenges, especially in services, to agencies.
 In the US, the government asked many major cities to come up with a ten-year plan to end homelessness.
 One of the results of this was a "Housing first" solution, rather than to have a homeless person remain in an emergency homeless shelter it was thought to be better to quickly get the person permanent housing of some sort and the necessary support services to sustain a new home.
 But there are many complications with this kind of program and these must be dealt with to make such an initiative work successfully in the middle to long term.

 Traffic congestion

 Traffic congestion is a condition on road networks that occurs as use increases, and is characterized by slower speeds, longer trip times, increased pollution, and increased vehicular queueing.
 The Texas Transportation Institute estimated that, in 2000, the 75 largest metropolitan areas experienced 3.6 billion vehicle-hours of delay, resulting in 5.7 billion U.S. gallons (21.6 billion liters) in wasted fuel and $67.5 billion in lost productivity, or about 0.7% of the nation's GDP.
 It also estimated that the annual cost of congestion for each driver was approximately $1,000 in very large cities and $200 in small cities.
 Traffic congestion is increasing in major cities and delays are becoming more frequent in smaller cities and rural areas.
+It also can result in various issues, including economic losses, energy waste, air and noise pollution, and more.